Get 5% of discount using the code

 Use a travel data calculator

-A data usage calculator can help you estimate your mobile data usage while abroad.
+A data usage calculator can help you estimate how much data you need for travel while abroad.

 By inputting information like how many days you’ll be traveling, what type of activities you’ll be doing, and what apps you may be using, the calculator can help you predict your usage.

-For personalized estimates, cost efficiency, and peace of mind you can visit mobile carrier or cellular providers websites to choose the right travel plan based on your data needs.
+For personalized estimates, cost efficiency, and peace of mind, you can visit a mobile carrier or cellular provider’s website to choose the right travel plan based on your data needs.

 Get unlimited data abroad with Holafly